lukkesreysandeur/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: `find` will list any person whose name matches the given keywords.
+:information_source: `find` will list any person whose name matches the given keywords.\
+You can enter any number of arguments for this command.

 </div>